News KrakenD Enterprise v2.6 released with OpenTelemetry, FIPS-140, gRPC server and more

 To start KrakenD Enterprise without seeing an error, make sure that:

-• It contains the certificate we gave you (it looks like a PEM file)
+• The license file is a plain text file and contains the certificate we gave you (it looks like a PEM file)

 Checking the license